- Solar advice hub

 As you may expect, the more intense the sunlight that hits your panels, the higher the kWh/m², and the more solar electricity your installation generates – which means higher savings for you.

-Please note: you won’t necessarily generate as much solar electricity with your system, since this design is for a specific property that may be different to yours – but it should give you a rough indication of what’s possible in Sussex.
+Please note: you won’t necessarily produce as much solar electricity with your system, as your home will probably be different from this property – but it should give you a good idea of what’s possible in Sussex.

 Is it worth getting solar panels in Sussex?

-It’s absolutely worth getting solar panels in Sussex, more so than most places in the country.
+It’s definitely worth getting solar panels in Sussex, more so than it is in most places in the UK – as 6.2% of households in the area have found out.

-And if you don’t qualify for a government grant, you should consider Sunsave Plus, our all-in-one residential solar and battery solution that’s tailored to your home, and delivered as a monthly subscription at no upfront cost.
+However, if you're not eligible for any of these, consider Sunsave Plus, our all-in-one solar and battery solution that’s tailored to your home, and delivered as a monthly subscription with no upfront cost.

-At Sunsave we install across the whole of Sussex – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll generate a quick estimate.
+To see how much you could save with a solar & battery system from an installer that covers Sussex, enter a few details below and we’ll provide an estimate.

 Solar panels in Sussex: FAQs